Using Pilot Systems to Execute Many Task Workloads on Supercomputers: Experiments

-To characterize the different aspects of agent performance we employ workloads that although simplified, capture the critical application requirements in Section~\ref{sec:intro}.
-The workloads have varying unit duration and are executed on pilots of different sizes.
-The size of each unit is set to one core; from a functional and performance perspective of RP the size of a unit is not relevant.
-Setting each unit to be a single core permits experiments that stress RP the fullest extent possible for a given Pilot size.
+To characterize the RP Agent performance as a whole, we employ workloads with varying unit durations executed on pilots of different sizes.
+The size of each unit is set to 1 core, allowing experiments to measure the performance of RP with maximum pilot cores/unit ratio.
+Workloads with multi-core units lower the overall stress on the components of the Agents and their communication and coordination protocols, resulting in better performance.

-It is often the case that there are more tasks than can be run concurrently.
-We then use the term \textit{generation} to describe a subset of the total workload, that fits concurrently on the cores held by the pilot.
-For example, if we have 48 tasks of a single core that need to be executed on a 16 core Pilot, there will be three generations of units.
-If each task is 60 seconds in duration, the optimal $ttc\_a$ would be 180 seconds (3 generations $\times$ 60 seconds).

-In principle, the upper bound of agent performance is the performance of its slowest component but, in practice, the Agent performance can be lower due to at least three reasons: (i) the micro-benchmarks neglect the influence of communication between components; (ii) the concurrent operation of multiple components introduces competition for shared system resources (e.g., both input and output staging compete for FS resources); and (iii) the Agent performance can be limited by slower RP components or system resources \I{outside} of the agent scope.
+Microbenchmarks are not sufficient to characterize the Agent performance as a whole for three reasons: (i) by definition, the microbenchmarks in \S\ref{subsec:uexec_exp} and \S\ref{subsec:sched_exp} cannot measure the performance cost of communication among components; (ii) the concurrent operation of multiple components introduces competition for shared system resources (e.g., competing for filesystem access); and (iii) the Agent performance can be limited by components or system resources \I{outside} of the Agent (e.g., RP client manager components, or network latency between the Agent and MongoDB).

-The set of agent-level experiments discussed in this Subsection investigate the contributions of (i) and (ii).
-To offset (iii), we design experiments so that the agent operates in isolation, i.e.,~it is independent of the performance of the PilotManager and UnitManager and their interaction with the agent.
-Specifically, we ensure that the agent receives sufficient work to fully utilize the pilot's resources, by introducing a startup barrier in the agent ensuring that it only starts to process units once the complete workload has arrived at the agent.
+Accordingly, the set of integration experiments discussed in this subsection investigates the contributions of communication and concurrency to the Agent performance.
+To offset external overheads, we design the experiments so that the Agent operates independent of the performance of the PilotManager and UnitManager components (Fig.\ref{fig:agent-arch_unit_pilot-state-models}): we introduce a startup barrier in the Agent to ensure that the Agent receives sufficient work to fully utilize the pilot's resources.
+In this way, the Agent starts to process units only when the complete workload has arrived at the Agent.

-In Fig.~\ref{fig:cc_exec_stampede} we analyse RP's ability to fill all available cores with Units on \stampede.
-We fix the duration of the units to 64s and vary the number of cores available to the pilot.
-The workload for each experiment is comprised of 3 generations of units.
-On the y-axis we can see resulting number of units running concurrently and on the x-axis the \ttca of the respective workload as a result of that.
-The optimal \ttca would be 192 seconds for all runs.